 - Thoughts of suicide

-In the context of work, the signs of depression may be different, and can include a lack of productivity, frequent absences, or detachment from co-workers.
-Depressed individuals are more likely to lose their job than non-depressed individuals.
+In the context of work, the signs of depression may be different, and can include a lack of productivity, frequent absences or detachment from co-workers.
+Depressed individuals are more likely to lose their jobs than those with no depressive symptoms.

 Is Your Job the Source of Your Depression?

-In some cases, it can be clear that it’s not your job that is the source of depression.
-In other situations, however, it can be difficult to determine.
-Ask yourself whether your work environment is possibly making you feel depressed or whether you feel a lack of fulfillment in your job.
+In some cases, it can be clear that it’s not your job that is the source of the depression; you generally enjoy your work, like your co-workers, and there are other factors that are more likely to be causing your symptoms.
+In other situations, it can be quite difficult to determine if your work is related to your depressive symptoms.
+To find out, start by asking yourself whether your work environment is possibly making you feel depressed or whether you feel a lack of fulfillment in your job.

 A hostile or toxic work environment can naturally cause you to feel hopeless and discouraged.
 Such a setting can encourage bullying, ostracism, harassment, incivility or rudeness, and offensive speech.
 And since you spend so many hours of your day at work, it’s natural that those feelings carry over into your day-to-day life, and can possibly affect your mental health.